 - CURRICULUM consists of classroom lessons and large group presentations

 - INDIVIDUAL PLANNING consists of activities that help all students plan, monitor, and manage their own learning as well as their personal and career development.

 - RESPONSIVE SERVICES consists of activities to meet immediate needs and concerns of students.

 - SYSTEM SUPPORT consists of management activities that establish, maintain, and enhance the total guidance program.

 Guidance and counseling is an integral part of Babler’s total educational program.
 The counselor extends a hand to all children, not just the problem or troubled child.
 The counseling program assists students acquire the skills and attitudes necessary to be successful learners.
 It emphasizes that the classroom is a child’s first workplace and that communication, decision-making, interpersonal, and career awareness skills are important to their success.

 Babler is fortunate to have two counselors.
-Ms. McHale is at our school every Friday.
+Mrs. Skinner is at our school every Tuesday.
 Prudence Morris is at our school every day and works with all students.